medvedevgroup/HowDeSBT/tutorial/README.md

 ### (5) Run a batch of queries.

-We use "howdesbt query" to search the tree for "hits" for query sequences.
+We use `howdesbt query` to search the tree for "hits" for query sequences.
 The input here is in fasta format, including headers for each sequence.
 Names from the headers are used in the output to identify a query.